BrightcoveOS/ios-player-samples/README.md

 - Picture-in-Picture functionality can be found in the `VideoCloudBasicPlayer` sample app.
 - An example of setting up lock screen playback controls can be found in the  `VideoCloudBasicPlayer` sample app.
 - An example of creation a `BCOVPlaybackController` using a view strategy can be found in the `PlayerUI` section.
+- An example of creating a custom Audio & Subtitles menu can be found in `CustomControls`

 ### Localization